junglechief87/Sonic-Mania-Randomizer-Custom-Game-Maker/README.md

 ========================================================================================================
 Level Count - Sets how many levels will happen before the ending in a random game.
 Options are 1 to 49.
 The randomizer will attempt to make sure that levels do not repeat and if the level count is 24 or under it will not repeat the a variant on the same level.
 For instance if Encore Green Hill Act 1 comes up as a level then Mania Green Hill Act 1 will not appear in that seed.
 If the level is set to over 24 levels then you wont see the other variation of a certain stage until after the 24th level.
 So for the above example, if you get Encore Green Hill Act 1 in the first 24 levels then Mania Green Hill Act 1 can't appear until level 25 plus.
 Other consideration have been made for Mirage Saloon Zone Act 1, if level count is set to 49 then all three variations should appear in the run.
 If Mirage Saloon Act 1 Knuckles appears the game will give the player either Knuckles or Tails or Tails in the secondary slot if 'Allow Custom Secondary Character Order' is checked.

 Cap run with Egg Reverie - This should be pretty self explanitory.
 This will make the final level of the run into Egg Reverie, with a random super character.
-Egg Reverie is not used in the randomization otherwise, I figure it would be more fun as a unique "Endgame" level to celebrate the finishing a run.
+Egg Reverie is not used in the randomization otherwise, I figure it would be more fun as a unique "Endgame" level to celebrate the finishing of a run.

 Randomize Starting Lives - This will make starting lives a random number between 0 and 4.
 I know both 0 and 1 are 'Game Overs' on death.
 So if you get zero that just means you basically start at a negative 1 deficit, don't die.